DeaglePC/TDashcamStudio/README.md

 ![Export Dialog](src/imgs/export.png)

 4.  **Configure export options**:
-    - **Select Cameras**: Choose which camera angles to export (Front, Back, Left, Right, or any combination)
+    - **Select Cameras**: Choose which camera angles to export (Front, Back, Left, Right, Left B-Pillar, Right B-Pillar, or any combination)
     - **Add Timestamp Watermark**: Overlay real-time timestamp showing the exact recording time
-    - **Merge as Grid Video**: Combine all selected cameras into a single 2x2 grid view with enhanced text visibility
+    - **Merge as Grid Video**: Combine all selected cameras into a grid view (2x2 or 2x3) with enhanced text visibility
 5. Click **"Start Export"** to process and download your clip(s).

 **Key Features:**